-All aspects of performance, as stated in the left-hand column, must be met by candidates if they are to achieve the Higher English performance-spoken language.
+All aspects of performance, as stated in the left-hand column, must be met by candidates if they are to achieve the National 5 English performance-spoken language.
 Acceptable performance is described in more detail in the 'Achieved' column.

-Aspect of performance Achieved Not achieved Employs relevant detailed and complex ideas and/or information using a structure appropriate to purpose and audience Content can contribute a range of relevant detailed and complex ideas, views, opinions and/or information -contributions could be made through a presentation, a group discussion, or a series of discussion-based activities Content ideas, views, opinions and/or information lack relevance, detail and/or complexity Structure spoken language is structured effectively to enhance impact, and where appropriate, takes account of the contributions of others Relevance Structure structure is not effective, and, where appropriate, does not take account of the contribution of others Relevance attention to task, purpose and audience is sustained throughout the presentation, group discussion or a series of discussion-based activities attention to task, purpose and audience is not sustained Communicates meaning effectively through the selection and use of detailed and complex spoken language Choice and use of language can select and use detailed and complex spoken language that is appropriate to purpose and audience Choice and use of language spoken language selected and used is not detailed and complex and/or is not appropriate to purpose and audience Clarity and accuracy can employ appropriate spoken language with sufficient clarity and accuracy to ensure that effective communication is achieved Clarity and accuracy spoken language employed is unclear and/or is not sufficiently accurate to ensure that communication is achieved
+Aspect of performance Achieved Not achieved Employs detailed and relevant ideas and/or information using a structure appropriate to purpose and audience Content can contribute a range of detailed and relevant ideas, views, opinions and/or information -contributions could be made through a presentation, a group discussion, or a series of discussion-based activities Content ideas, views, opinions, and/or information lack detail and/or relevance Structure spoken language is structured effectively, and, where appropriate, takes account of the contributions of others Structure structure is not effective, and, where appropriate, does not take account of the contribution of others Relevance attention to task, purpose and audience is sustained throughout the presentation, group discussion or series of discussion-based activities Relevance attention to task, purpose and audience is not sustained Communicates meaning effectively through the selection and use of detailed spoken language Choice and use of language can select and use detailed spoken language that is appropriate to purpose and audience Choice and use of language spoken language selected and used is not detailed and/or is not appropriate to purpose and audience Clarity and accuracy can employ appropriate spoken language with sufficient clarity and accuracy to ensure that effective communication is achieved Clarity and accuracy spoken language employed is unclear, and/or not sufficiently accurate to ensure that communication is achieved

 Please note that group discussion is defined as a discussion involving the candidate and at least one other person.
-The other person can be the teacher or lecturer.
+The other person could be the teacher or assessor.

-Aspect of performance Achieved Not achieved Uses aspects of non- verbal communication can employ appropriate non- verbal features to assist communication, meaning and/or engagement, for example facial expression, emphasis, gesture, eye contact non-verbal communication is not employed Demonstrates listening skills by responding to detailed and complex spoken language can give relevant responses to the contributions of others in group discussions or in a series of discussion-based activities does not respond relevantly to others in group discussions Or Or can respond relevantly to questions which follow, for example a presentation does not respond relevantly to questions which follow a presentation
+Aspect of performance Achieved Not achieved Uses aspects of non- verbal communication can employ appropriate non- verbal features to assist communication and/or meaning, for example facial expression, emphasis, gesture and/or eye contact non-verbal communication is not employed Demonstrates listening skills by responding to detailed spoken language can give relevant responses to the contributions of others in group discussions or in a series of discussion-based activities does not respond relevantly to others in group discussions Or Or can respond relevantly to questions which follow, for example, a presentation does not respond relevantly to questions which follow a presentation